Drug-Free Schools and Communities Act

 Students

-• Individual Assessment through University Health Services: This UHS service provides an opportunity to meet one-on-one with an alcohol and drug specialist, who will evaluate the nature of any concerns a student is having with alcohol or drugs.
+• Individual Assessment through University Health Services: This UHS service provides an opportunity to meet one-on-one with a substance use counselor, who will evaluate the nature of any concerns a student is having with alcohol and/or other substances.
 During an assessment, a student is involved in discussing biological, psychological, and social factors affecting alcohol and other drug use.
-If necessary and appropriate, the counselor can make recommendations for further treatment. https://www.uhs.wisc.edu/mental-health/aoda/
+If necessary and appropriate, the counselor can make recommendations for further treatment.
+Access UHS resourcesReferral Programs to Off-Campus Treatment Providers for Students: UHS maintains referral sources and care management specialists who assist students requiring treatment referral.

 Employees

-• Referral Programs to Off-Campus Treatment Providers for Employees: All of the State of Wisconsin health care insurance options have a substance use treatment benefit.
+• Referral Programs to Off-Campus Treatment Providers for Employees: All State of Wisconsin health care insurance options have a substance use treatment benefit.
 EAO will make referrals to treatment centers based on an employee’s health insurance and/or refer to self-pay options.
 In the case of a formal referral from a supervisor or a human resources manager, EAO will provide case management on attendance and compliance.
 Employees can also consult their personal physician for referral information and assistance.

 Legal Sanctions Imposed Under Federal, State and Local Laws for Unlawful Possession or Distribution of Illicit Drugs and Alcohol